Module 3 −− Introduction to Circuit Protection, Control, and Measurement

 · Never touch the test leads while the handle is being cranked.

 · Deenergize and discharge the circuit completely before connecting

 · Disconnect the item being checked from other circuitry, if possible,

 Q49.
 What is the primary use of a megger?

 Q50.
 What is the procedure for using a megger to check the

 Q51.
 What is a normal indication on a megger when checking

 Q52.
 List the four safety precautions observed when using a

 A MULTIMETER is the most common measuring device used in the Navy.
 The name multimeter

 comes from MULTIple METER, and that is exactly what a multimeter is.
 It is a dc

 1-37 is a picture of a typical multimeter.

-Figure 1-37.—A typical multimeter.
+Figure 1-37. - a typical multimeter.

 |Circuit Protection, Control, and Measurement

 |Electrical Conductors, Wiring Techniques,

 and Schematic Reading

-|Electronic Emission, Tubes, and Power Supplies,
+|Electronic Emission, Tubes, and Power Supplies

 |Solid-State Devices and Power Supplies

 |Wave-Generation and Wave-Shaping Circuits

-Lines, and Antennas
+|Wave Propagation, Transmission Lines, and

 |Introduction to Number Systems and Logic Circuits

 |Principles of Synchros, Servos, and Gyros

 |Introduction to Test Equipment

 |The Technician's Handbook, Master Glossary

-|Introduction to Digital Computers,
+|Introduction to Digital Computers

 |Introduction to Fiber Optics